ronelm2000/wsmtools/readme.md

   The HTML page is usually in this link.

   ![Yes, that one link which is printed](https://i.imgur.com/FkukMso.png)
-* HOTC's Weiss Promos and Schwarz Promos may be parsed successfully, but image post-processing will be disabled.
-  Please add the images manually in the `./Images/` subfolder.
-The format for the image file must be `serial_with_only_underscores.jpg` (png, jfif, and jpeg is also valid).

-  Example filename: `F35_W65_034.jpg`
+* HOTC's Weiss Promos and Schwarz Promos do not use YYT (yuyutei) images by default, but instead utilizes DeckLog API image links.
+If you require the YYT's image links for any reason, they will be included if you parse a set from HOTC of the same Release ID.
+There are also some PRs that are report to have neither DeckLog images nor YYT images.
+For these instances, if you try to create a deck with them, you will be warned and be asked to include them manually.

 * Some HOTC pages may not parse successfully due to translation errors, like this from Magia Record.
   Please report them if seen.